-To sum up, innovatory ideas have no native country and there are no borders that can prevent them from spreading.
-It is therefore of no consequence where they come from.
-On the other hand, not "flat" everywhere and in every sector.
-It is not possible to just look at Bangalore and ignore the context of Indian society; it is not possible to measure the degree of civil and industrial development of a country just by looking at some highlevel technological "enclaves", often also physically separated from the rest of the social environment, and merely considering the production of mobile phones and microprocessors or sophisticated software.
+In fact, unlike Friedman's claims, the world is not "flat" everywhere and in every sector.
+It is not possible to just look at Bangalore and ignore the context of Indian society; it is not possible to measure the degree of civil and industrial development of a country just by looking at some high-level technological "enclaves", often also physically separated from the rest of the social environment, and merely considering the production of mobile phones and microprocessors or sophisticated software.
 The lesson to be learned from Bhidé's provocative thesis is that innovation and development are a systemic process requiring a series of factors that must be developed in a harmonic and structured way.
-In particular the delocalisation of high-level activities does not automatically make possible the delocalisation of midlevel and low-level activities, as these require not only highly specialized research laboratories but also to be structured within a human community whose collective knowledge cannot easily be found or reproduced in every place on the planet.
-The so-called mid-level innovations are equally important for economic growth.
+In particular the delocalisation of high-level activities does not automatically make possible the delocalisation of mid-level and low-level activities, as these require not only highly specialized research laboratories but also to be structured within a human community whose collective knowledge cannot easily be found or reproduced in every place on the planet.
+The socalled mid-level innovations are equally important for economic growth.
 These depend on the general level of creativity and practical ability of the workforce and, as in the emblematic case of Apple with its iPods and iPhones, do not require the use of new technology produced directly by itself but being able to apply and to exploit what is already available with intelligence, simplicity and style.
 At the end of the day, everything depends on individuals and it is not necessary to be a scientist or a trained engineer to reap this vast harvest of creative and productive work - what is needed is an open mind and the desire to experiment and innovate in the use of technology, not to create it.
 This means generally improving the quality of human capital and therefore investing not so much (and certainly not exclusively) in advanced research programs as in improving the education, the creativity and general abilities of a country's workforce.